phu004/django_part_two/README.md

 <br/><br/>
-## 6.Start the server and test the website
+## 6. Start the server and test the website
 Go back to the command line and start the server
 ```sh
 ./runproject